 To find out ways that your organization can partner with Jack and Jill, please call us at (202) 667-7010.

 On a biennial basis, Jack and Jill of America, Inc., will host its National Convention, generally taking place during the last week of July in even years.
-The 44th National Convention will be held in Austin, TX in July 2020.
 Throughout the duration of the convention, vendors will have an opportunity to display and provide items for purchase to over 1,200 attendees comprised of mothers, fathers, teens and children.
 In general, vending booths are available on a first come, first served basis.
-Interested vendors will be able to request a vendor application in March 2020.
+Interested vendors will be able to request a vendor application in March 2024.
 Requests to vend at regional events MUST be coordinated with the conference staff as set forth by the Regional Director of each region.
 Email contact information can be found under the REGIONS menu on this website.

 The following vendors are officially licensed and authorized by Jack and Jill of America, Incorporated: